open-telemetry/opentelemetry.io/content/en/docs/collector/trace-receiver.md

 file within the OTel Collector's project in GitHub, open the file and take a minute to browse through all the interfaces declared in it.

-Notice that `component.TracesReceiver` (and it's siblings `component.MetricsReceiver` and `component.LogsReceiver`) at this point in time, doesn't describe any specific methods other than the ones it "inherits" from `component.Receiver` which also doesn't describe any specific methods other than
+Notice that `component.TracesReceiver` (and its siblings `component.MetricsReceiver` and `component.LogsReceiver`) at this point in time, doesn't describe any specific methods other than the ones it "inherits" from `component.Receiver` which also doesn't describe any specific methods other than